 This recipe is so versatile it’s hard to mess up.
 But here are a few tips that will make sure it’s over-the-top amazing!

-- Take your time on the crisp!
-Getting it right means just a couple minutes getting your hands in there and breaking up every piece of butter.
+• Take your time on the crisp!
+Getting it right means just a couple of minutes of getting your hands in there and breaking up every piece of butter.

 Let’s Talk Rhubarb

 The experts will recommend “choose stalks that are fresh looking, crisp and blemish free…look for smaller leaves, which is also an indication of a younger stalk.
 Avoid limp stalks and stalks with split ends.”
 That’s fine and dandy if you are aiming to be the next Martha Stewart, but not how we do it.
 I don’t look for perfection, I don’t mind a few blemishes, and there is nothing wrong with a large leaf or a split end.
 You cut those off anyway!
 I’ve used big huge stalks and small stalks.
-They all add something amazing to whatever dessert you are preparing.
-All rhubarb is good rhubarb is these parts.
+All rhubarb is good rhubarb in these parts.

 How to Prepare Rhubarb